MionKit/mion/packages/router/README.md

 # `@mikrokit/router`

-🚀 Blazing fast router **_based in plain javascript objects_**.
+🚀 Lightweight router **_based in plain javascript objects_**.

 Thanks to it's RPC style there is no need to parse parameters or regular expressions when finding a route.
 Just a simple [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) in memory containing all the routes.
-Can't get faster than that.

 MikroKit Router uses a **Remote Procedure Call** style routing, unlike traditional routers it does not use `GET`, `PUT`, `POST` and `DELETE` methods, everything **should** be transmitted using `HTTP POST` method and all data is sent/received in the request/response `body` and `headers`.